MicrosoftDocs/architecture-center/docs/example-scenario/certificate-lifecycle/index-content.md

 ### Components

-The solution uses various components to facilitate automatic certificate renewal on Azure.
-The following sections elaborate on each component and its specific purpose.
+The solution uses various components to handle automatic certificate renewal on Azure.
+The following sections describe each component and its specific purpose.

 #### Key Vault extension

-The Key Vault extension plays a pivotal role in automating certificate renewal and must be installed on servers requiring this automation.
+The Key Vault extension plays a vital role in automating certificate renewal and must be installed on servers that require the automation.
 For more information on installation procedures on Windows servers, see [Key Vault extension for Windows](https://learn.microsoft.com/en-us/azure/virtual-machines/extensions/key-vault-windows).
 For more information on installation steps for Linux servers, see [Key Vault extension for Linux](https://learn.microsoft.com/en-us/azure/virtual-machines/extensions/key-vault-linux).
 For more information on Azure ARC-enabled servers, see [Azure Key Vault extension for ARC-enabled servers](https://techcommunity.microsoft.com/t5/azure-arc-blog/in-preview-azure-key-vault-extension-for-arc-enabled-servers/ba-p/1888739).

 > [!NOTE]
-> The following are sample scripts that you can run from Azure Cloud Shell for configuring the *Key Vault extension*:
+> The following are sample scripts that you can run from Azure Cloud Shell for configuring the Key Vault extension:
 > - [KV extension for Windows servers](https://github.com/Azure/certlc/blob/main/.scripts/kvextensionWin.ps1)
 > - [KV extension for Linux servers](https://github.com/Azure/certlc/blob/main/.scripts/kvextensionLinux.ps1)
 > - [KV extension for Azure ARC-enabled Windows servers](https://github.com/Azure/certlc/blob/main/.scripts/kvextensionARCWin.ps1)